Master in Conflict and International Humanitarian Law: Career Path

 Career Options

-Overview of Master in Conflict and International Humanitarian Law
+Master in Conflict and International Humanitarian Law Career Path

 Course Outlines

-A Master's degree in Conflict and International Humanitarian Law typically includes a combination of required core courses and elective courses.
+A Master's degree in Conflict and International Humanitarian Law typically includes required core and elective courses.
 The exact course offerings will vary depending on the specific program and university, but common course topics may include:

 Core Courses:

-• International Humanitarian Law: This course covers the legal principles and rules that govern armed conflicts and the protection of victims of war, including the Geneva Conventions, the Hague Conventions, and other relevant international treaties and agreements.
+• International Humanitarian Law: This course covers the legal principles and rules that govern armed conflicts and the protection of war victims, including the Geneva Conventions, the Hague Conventions, and other relevant international treaties and agreements.

-• Human Rights in Armed Conflict: This course covers the human rights issues that arise in the context of armed conflict, including the rights of prisoners of war, the protection of civilians, and the rights of refugees.
+• Human Rights in Armed Conflict: This course covers the human rights issues that arise in armed conflict, including the rights of prisoners of war, the protection of civilians, and the rights of refugees.

 • Laws of Armed Conflict: This course covers the legal principles and rules that govern the conduct of hostilities, including the rules of engagement, the law of self-defense, and the laws of military occupation.